 |Transaction fees 46.248 euro||Transaction fees 38.050 euro (-18%)|

-- Receives a reminder for what is due next month
+- Receive a reminder for what is due next month

-- Has a full month to decide what services he/she wants to keep or cancel and eventually add funds
+- Have a full month to decide what services they wants to cancel

-- Receives the invoice to renew what is due in the current month
+- Receive the invoice to renew what is due in the current month

-The only exception to the "monthly invoice" rule, are new orders.
+The only exception to this are new orders.
 For example the customer that places an order to register a domain immediately receives the invoice.
-Starting from next renewal this specific domain will be included in monthly invoices.
-For obvious reasons, OnePayment should be enabled only when a customer has no "pending invoices" for other reasons (eg. OneInvoice).
+OnePayment will take care of this domain start from next renewal.

 - Default billing mode: Standard WHMCS